-He brought to the task his acute insights into the broad sweep of historical forces, his innate grasp of social psychology, his unique understanding of the interplay of imperial economic and political interests, and his keen awareness of the historical role that mass political organization would be called upon to play in the decolonization of Trinidad and Tobago and thereby the wider Caribbean.
+He brought to the task his acute insights into the broad sweep of historical forces; his innate grasp of social psychology; his unique understanding of the interplay of imperial economic and political interests.
+He had a keen awareness of the historical role that a mass political organization would be called upon to play in the decolonization of Trinidad and Tobago and thereby the wider Caribbean.